 National Veterans Memorial and Museum

+One of Columbus’ newest attractions, the National Veterans Memorial and Museum, located on the downtown riverfront, is the only place in America dedicated to telling the stories of veterans of all branches of military service over the course of all conflicts.
 The building itself is an architectural masterpiece, winning accolades from Architectural Digest for its curving lines and unique cast concrete construction.

 If military service is part of your or your family's history, you can leave your own story behind at the museum.
 The Share Your Story space features a story booth where you can answer a series of prompts and questions to create a short video to record your story.